-MM GEO-1: Prior to issuance of building permit, the project Applicant shall submit plans to the City for review and approval demonstrating project compliance with the latest adopted edition of the California Building Standards Code seismic requirements and the recommendations of a design-level geotechnical investigation.
+MM GEO-1: Prior to issuance of building permit, the project Applicant shall submit plans to the City for review and approval demonstrating project compliance with the latest adopted edition of the California Building Standards Code seismic requirements and the recommendations of the geotechnical investigation report prepared by TRC Solutions dated April 10, 2015.
 All soil engineering recommendations and structural foundations shall be designed by a licensed professional engineer.
-The approved plans shall be incorporated into the proposed project.
 All onsite soil engineering activities shall be conducted under the supervision of a licensed Geotechnical Engineer or Certified Engineering Geologist.